elkebir-group/TiTUS/README.md

 <a name="io"></a>
 ### I/O formats

 The TiTUS input is text based.
 There are two input files, host file and ptree file.
 Each line of the host file has exactly 3 entries separated by ' '.
 The format of each line of the host file is '\<host name\> \<entry time\> \<removal time\>' in each line.
 The number of lines in the host file is the number of sampled hosts.
 A ptree file gives the timed phylogeny with the leaf labeling.
 Each line of ptree file has exactly 4 entries separated by ' '.
 The format for each line of the ptree file is '\<node time\> \<child1 name\> \<child2 name\> \<host label\>'.
 The number of lines in the ptree file is the number of nodes in the timed phylogeny.
 The nodes of the tree in the file must be in post-order (all nodes must be preceded by their children).
 For a leaf the <child name> must be '0'.

+For the consensus tree problem (`sctt`), the input consists of two file -- the host file and the transmission tree files.
+The host file is in the same format as described above.
+An example of the transmission tree file is `data/sample_ttrees.out`.
+The first line of the transmission tree file gives the number of transmission trees in the file.
+The subsequent lines describe each transmission tree as follows.
+The first line will have the number of edges in the tree, followed by the edges in each new line in the format -- '\<source\> \<target\> \<weight\>'.
+The source node is the infector host, the target node is the recipient host and the weight signifies the number of strains transferred during the infection event.

 <a name="sankoff"></a>